 Better yet, eliminate them whenever possible.

 Here are my tactics to focusing on getting a high volume of quality work done.
 These are good habits not just when you’re under pressure, but anytime.
+I think these can apply to anyone in any job, but they are most valuable to small business owners and entrepreneurs who have a lot at stake.
+After all, distractions are costly.
+Here are a few tips to help you work through them.

 Quit responding to email.